Migz93/dvr_to_arr/README.md

 * scriptDir - Directory that scripts reside.
 * ombiUrl - Set domain or IP to your ombi instance including port.
 If using reverse proxy, do not use a trailing slash.
 Ensure you specify http/s.
 * ombiApiKey - ombi api key
-* ombiUser - Set the user that should show as requesting the movie/show
+* ombiUser - Set the ombi username that should show as requesting the movie/show.
+Must be a valid ombi username.